 How better nutrition can improve your vision

-Good nutrition fuels your body, contributes to healthy eyes and can even influence how your mind functions.
+Good nutrition can fuel your body, contribute to healthy eyes and can even influence how your mind functions.

 Besides giving you the energy you need to thrive in school, sports and other activities, good nutrition plays a vital role in maintaining healthy vision.
-Starting good eating habits in your teens will help you see your best, maintain a healthy weight as an adult and may decrease your risk of certain serious eye problems later on, including cataracts, macular degeneration and diabetic retinopathy.
+Starting good eating habits in your teens can contribute to maintaining a healthy weight as an adult and may decrease your risk of certain serious eye conditions later on, including cataracts, macular degeneration and diabetic retinopathy.

 Here are a few key vitamins and nutrients that play an important role in good vision: